YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 On the backed up instance:

 * Load/restore the database.
-If the replicating database is not from a comprehensive or database backup from the originating instance, set the journal sequence number from the originating at the instant of the backup for at least one replicated region on the replicating instance.
+If the replicating database is not from a comprehensive or database backup from the originating instance, set the journal sequence number from the originating instance at the instant of the backup for at least one replicated region on the replicating instance.

 * Run MUPIP REPLICATE -EDITINSTANCE command to change the name of the backed up replication instance file.

 * Start the Receiver Server for the BC replicating instance.
-Do not use the -UPDATERESYNC qualifier to start the receiver server of a BC replicating instance. -UPDATERESYNC is necessary when you start the Receiver Server of a SI replicating instance for the first time.
+Do not use the -UPDATERESYNC qualifier to start the receiver server of a BC replicating instance. -UPDATERESYNC is necessary when you start the Receiver Server of an SI replicating instance for the first time.
 Without -UDPATERESYNC, the SI replicating instance may refuse to start replication because the journal sequence number in the replicating instance may be higher than what the originating instance expects.

 Example: